helios-network/helios-core/helios-chain/modules/exchange/spec/02_other_concepts.md

 ## Fee Discounts

-Governance approves a **FeeDiscountProposal** which defines a fee discount **schedule** which specifies fee discount **tiers** which each specify the maker and taker discounts rates a trader will receive if they satisfy the specified minimum INJ staked amount AND have had at least the specified trading volume (based on the specified **quote denoms**) over the specified time period (`bucket count * bucket duration seconds`, which should equal 30 days).
+Governance approves a **FeeDiscountProposal** which defines a fee discount **schedule** which specifies fee discount **tiers** which each specify the maker and taker discounts rates a trader will receive if they satisfy the specified minimum HELIOS staked amount AND have had at least the specified trading volume (based on the specified **quote denoms**) over the specified time period (`bucket count * bucket duration seconds`, which should equal 30 days).
 The schedule also specifies a list of disqualified marketIDs for markets whose trading volume will not count towards the volume contribution.

 - Spot markets where the base and quote are both in the accepted quote currencies list will not be rewarded (e.g. the USDC/USDT spot market).
 - Maker fills in markets with negative maker fees will NOT give the trader any fee discounts.